-Join Turi McKinley for an in-depth discussion in this video Leading design thinking, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Leading design thinking, part of Learning Design Thinking: Lead Change in Your Organization.

 - Leading design thinking requires being comfortable,…continually going from the details of making,…to framing the effort,…so the team remains in the flow of collaborative iteration.…There are many kinds of leaders.…Some are integrated as guides in the team,…and some lead many efforts,…and others are leading very large teams.…Across all are several abilities,…which really well support…effective, creative problem solving.…Understanding these abilities…and your own relationship with them…is crucial to developing your design thinking leadership.…

 I see four things good design thinking leaders…are able to do.…And I found some strategies effective.…The first is framing the problem…and continually reframing it.…Framing the problem means being able to go…from the details available right now…or from the concept explored today…to the longview, really smoothly,…and to have the confidence…to let the details reframe the problem…or the longview reframe…how the details are being approached.…

 The skill is being able to hold several perspectives:…